 When you pair it with Cloudflare, you can expect some nice results in terms of server response time and reliability.

-If you have a different experience with any of the listed hosts, please share that with us, so we can set the record straight.
+If you have a different experience with any of the listed WordPress hosting solutions, please share that with us, so we can set the record straight.